Anthony Joshua vs Wladimir Klitschko: Broadcasting

 The domestic television rights to the fight were held by Sky Sports Box Office pay-per-view, while radio rights were held by BBC Radio 5 Live.
 In the United States, as rights to Joshua and Klitschko's fights have historically been held by the two networks respectively, an arrangement was made for both Showtime and HBO to hold rights to this fight.
 In a contrast to Floyd Mayweather Jr. vs. Manny Pacquiao, which was broadcast via a PPV jointly produced by both networks, HBO and Showtime produced their own separate telecasts as part of their respective HBO World Championship Boxing and Showtime Championship Boxing brands, and Showtime beat HBO for exclusive rights to broadcast the fight live in the U.S. (where it occurred in the afternoon in the Eastern Time Zone).
 Likewise, HBO broadcast the bout on tape delay later in the night.

 Joshua's promoter Eddie Hearn stated that "it takes a special fight to break down barriers and boundaries but also networks and executives who believe in working with the best interest of fight fans in mind", and thanked both networks "for their perseverance and allowing America to see one hell of a fight at our national stadium."

 The fight's cumulative worldwide audience is estimated to be 500 million viewers.
 In the United Kingdom, the fight set a domestic PPV record, with 1.532 million buys, exceeding the Mayweather vs. Pacquiao fight.
 At a viewing price of £20 ($26), the Joshua–Klitschko fight grossed approximately £ million ($ million) in pay-per-view revenue.
 In total, the fight generated an estimated £50 million in revenue from all sources, including live gate, pay-per-view, and overseas broadcasting.

 In the U.S., the fight averaged 659,000 viewers on Showtime; Nielsen reported that the fight peaked between rounds five and six with 687,000 viewers, beating a record for Showtime afternoon fight ratings previously set by Joshua.
 The delayed broadcast on HBO (which fell during U.S. nighttime) was seen by an average of 738,000 viewers and peaked at 890,000.

-In a press release, German TV channel RTL announced the fight was watched by an average 10.43 million viewers.
-The whole card averaged 9.59 million viewers.
+In a press release, German TV channel RTL announced the fight was watched by an average 9.59 million viewers.
+At its peak, the fight was watched by 10.43 million viewers.
 This was higher than the 8.91 million that tuned in to watch Klitschko vs. Fury in 2015.
 It did lower numbers than Klitschko's win over Mariusz Wach in 2012, which was watched by 11 million and Klitschko vs. Haye, which was seen by over 16 million.
 In Ukraine, the match averaged 4.4 million viewers, becoming the most watched sporting event of 2017 in the country.